farazii1159/Pdfly-pdf-toolkit/README.md

 For example:

 - Word to PDF
+- PowerPoint to PDF
+- Excel to PDF
+- HTML to PDF
+- PDF to Markdown
 - Merge PDF
 - Split PDF
 - Compress PDF
 - JPG to PDF
 - PDF to JPG
+- Scan to PDF
 - Rotate PDF
+- PDF to PDF/A
+- Edit PDF
+- OCR PDF
+- Sign PDF
 - Watermark PDF
 - Protect PDF
 - Unlock PDF